PratheekshaSNaik/PratheekshaSNaik/README.md

 - 👋 Hi, I’m Pratheeksha S Naik.
 - 👀 I’m interested in learning new stuffs and gaining knowledge and adding on to my experiences.
 - 🌱 I’m currently studying in AJIET, Mangalore.
-Doing my 3rd year B.E. in Computer Science and Engineering (Artificial Intelligence and Machine Learning).
+Doing my 4th year B.E. in Computer Science and Engineering (Artificial Intelligence and Machine Learning).
+- 😊 A curious learner, motivated to learn new things.